ZooTools/email-spell-checker/README.md

 <b>EmailSpellChecker</b> is a lightweight JavaScript module written in TypeScript that suggests the right domain when your users misspell it in an email address.

-At [ZooTools - web3 Mailchimp alternative](https://zootools.co?ref=github-spell), we validate thousands of misspelled emails daily with _EmailSpellChecker_ and it helped us to reduce bounced emails by 30%.
+At [ZooTools, an email marketing and referral tool](https://zootools.co?ref=email-spell-checker-github), we validate thousands of misspelled emails daily with _EmailSpellChecker_ and it helped us to reduce bounced emails by 30%.

 It's by far the <strong>easiest way to reduce misspelled email addresses</strong> in your web apps and server.